ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 1. Either all report shares have the `task_prov` extension or none do.
 If not the Helper MUST abort with "unrecognizedMessage".

-1. All report shares with the `task_prov` extension have the same payload.
+1. All report shares with the `task_prov` extension have the same extension payload.
 If not, the Helper MUST abort with "unrecognizedMessage".

 > OPEN ISSUE: This awkward input validation step could be skipped if
 > `AggregateInitializeReq` had an extension field that we could stick the task
 > configuration in.
 This would also save significantly in overhead.

-Next, the Helper attempts to parse the extension paylaod.
+Next, the Helper attempts to parse the extension payload.
 If parsing fails, it MUST abort with "unrecognizedMessage".

-Next, the Helper checks that the task ID included in the message matches the task ID derived from the extension payload ad defined in {{construct-task-id}}.
+Next, the Helper checks that the task ID included in the message matches the task ID derived from the extension payload as defined in {{construct-task-id}}.
 If not, the Helper MUST abort with "unrecognizedTask".

 Next, the Helper decides whether to opt in to the task as described in